-Sunol, CA - The Ohlone Audubon Society and the Alameda Creek Alliance are sponsoring a new Christmas bird count on Friday, December 18 in eastern Alameda County, within the Alameda Creek watershed.
-An estimated 50 to 75 volunteer birders of all levels of experience will survey for wintering birds within a 15 mile radius count circle in the vicinity of Pleasanton, Sunol and Livermore.
+The Ohlone Audubon Society and the Alameda Creek Alliance are sponsoring the second annual Christmas bird count on Friday, December 17th in eastern Alameda County, within the Alameda Creek watershed.
+An estimated 50 to 75 volunteer birders of all levels of experience will survey for wintering birds within a 15 mile radius circle in the vicinity of Pleasanton, Sunol and Livermore.